-Colonial Revival is the most popular architecture style in America, and it continues to flourish today.
+Colonial Revival is the most popular architectural style in America, and it continues to flourish today.
 It was inspired in part by the 1876 Centennial Celebration.
-The style took off in 1890 - at the time that "manifest destiny" was at its peak - when Americans began to value their own architecture and heritage.
+The style took off in 1890 – at the time that "manifest destiny" was at its peak – when Americans began to value their own architecture and heritage.
 Interest in Victorian architecture was beginning to wane as Americans sought architecture that reflected American values and traditions.
 Colonial Revival architecture was also helped along by the reawakened interest in classicism by the dozens of American architects who had trained at the Ecole des Beaux Arts architectural school in Paris.
 The style was popular from 1890 to 1940, but between World War I and World War II, Colonial Revival was the most popular historic revival style in the United States.

 The style derived its inspiration from American architecture around the time of the Revolutionary War, but Colonial Revival houses were considerably larger than their earlier counterparts.
 Characteristics of this traditional and comforting style include: